blob42/pswatch/README.md

 ## License

-pswatch is licensed under the MIT License.
+pswatch is licensed under the AGPLv3 License.
 See [LICENSE](LICENSE) for more details.